-Admission to the MA Middle Eastern Studies (research) or another relevant Research MA.
+This course is open to students of the MA Middle Eastern Studies (research) or the MA Asian Studies (research).
 Students from other programmes are kindly referred to the course description of the regular MA course.

-A sound overview of the main issues and public debates that define the lives of contemporary Muslims across the globe from an anthropological angle.
+gain a sound overview of the main issues and public debates that define the lives of contemporary Muslims across the globe from an anthropological angle;

-An introduction to anthropological theories and methods in the context of Muslim societies.
+get an introduction to anthropological theories and methods in the context of Muslim societies;

-A critical reflection on the history of anthropological approaches to the study of Muslim societies placed into a socio-political context.
+learn how to critically reflect on the history of anthropological approaches to the study of Muslim societies placed into a socio-political context;

 Mode of instruction

-Attendance is compulsory for all sessions.
+Attendance and active participation are obligatory for seminars.
+Students are required to prepare for and attend all sessions.
 This is a class based on collaborative dialogue.
 As such, being prepared to participate in discussions is a course requirement.
 This entails having read, annotated, and thought about the weekly themes carefully before class starts.
 Furthermore, you must bring your copy of the text to class every week – in either paper or pdf form.
 Since we will be engaged in closely examining the texts we read and the language that they use, if you don’t have your text then you are not prepared for class, even if you have read the assignment.

 Assessment and weighing